 When you can resume sexual activity depends on how quickly you recover after surgery.
 It is best to wait until you talk with your doctor at your follow-up visit.
 Ask when it is OK to start being sexually active.
-If you have sex, be sure to follow your BLT precautions (see page 1).
+If you have sex, be sure to follow your BLT precautions.